Homogeneous deformations of toric pairs: Deformations of projective toric pairs

 \section{Deformations of projective toric pairs}

-In Theorem~\ref{thm:deformations_projective_toric_varieties}, from a projective toric variety $X$ with an ample $\QQ$-Cartier $\QQ$-divisor $D$ and a Minkowski decomposition we constructed a deformation of $X$.
+In Theorem~\ref{thm:deformations_projective_toric_varieties}, from a projective toric variety $X$ with an ample $\QQ$-Cartier $\QQ$-divisor $D$ and a Minkowski decomposition of a certain polyhedron with some properties we constructed a deformation of $X$.
 Here we show that if $D$ is a $\ZZ$-divisor then we can construct a deformation of the toric pair $(X,\partial X)$.
 This is the content of the following theorem.

 \begin{theorem} Let $N$ be a lattice of rank $n$, let $X$ be a projective $T_N$-toric variety, and let $D$ be an ample torus-invariant $\QQ$-Cartier $\ZZ$-divisor on $X$.
 Let $\tau$ be the $(n+1)$-dimensional cone in the lattice $N_0 = N \oplus \ZZ e_0$ associated to the polarised projective toric variety $(X,D)$ as in Lemma~\ref{lemma:polarised_projective_varieties}.
 Let $(Q, Q_0, Q_1, \dots, Q_k, w)$ be a $\partial$-deformation datum for $(N_0, \tau)$ with $w \in M \subseteq M_0$.
 Consider the lattices $\tilde{N} = N \oplus \ZZ e_1 \oplus \cdots \oplus \ZZ e_k$ and $\tilde{N}_0 = N \oplus \ZZ e_0 \oplus \ZZ e_1 \oplus \cdots \oplus \ZZ e_k$.
 Let $\tilde{\tau} \subseteq (\tilde{N}_0)_\RR$ and $\tilde{w} \in \tilde{M} \subseteq \tilde{M}_0$ be as in Notation~\ref{not:tilde_N_tilde_sigma_tilde_w}.